-Rio Negro Palace (Palácio Rio Negro) Tours and Activities
+Rio Negro Palace (Palácio Rio Negro) Tours and Tickets

 Built in 1903 as the home of wealthy German rubber tycoon Karl Waldemar Scholz and then auctioned off after the decline of the Rubber Boom, the Rio Negro Palace (Palácio Rio Negro) served as the state capital and governor’s residence for many years until it was converted into a cultural center in 1997.